Samarinara/cli-sky/README.md

 This is a very limited AT protocol client I made to learn how to use the bsky-sdk crate.

+LOGIN INFO IS STORED IN PLAIN TEXT THIS WILL BE FIXED DELETE CONFIG.JSON IF YOU DON'T WANT THE LOGIN SAVED

 ##INSTALLATION
 Available on Crates.io
 https://crates.io/crates/cli-sky